 Assessing Comprehension and Communication in English State-to-State (ACCESS)

 ACCESS for English Learners is a large-scale assessment of English language proficiency based on the WIDA English Language Development Standards.
 There are four language domains to the ACCESS for ELLs for students in grades K–12: reading, writing, listening and speaking.
 These English language proficiency assessment results are used for federal Annual Measurable Achievement Objectives (AMAO) and determine state English learner funding for districts.
 This test is administered to students in grade level clusters: K, 1-2, 3-5, 6-8, and 9-12.

 In order to be eligible for a diploma from Minnesota public high school, all students must fulfill graduation assessment requirements.

-Students Enrolled in Grade 8 in 2012-13 and Later: These students will meet graduation assessment requirements through the career and college assessment system, which will first be administered in the 2014-2015 school year.
+Students Enrolled in Grade 8 in 2012-13 and Later: These students will meet graduation assessment requirements through the career and college assessment system, which was first administered in the 2014-2015 school year.
 The career and college assessment system will include a Career and College Assessment in grade 8 and 10 and a grade 11 College Entrance Assessment.
 Students not yet academically ready for a career or college based on their growth in academic achievement between grades 8 and 10 must take the college placement diagnostic exam before taking the college entrance assessment in grade 11.
-Additional information about these assessments will be provided when it becomes available.

-FAST earlyMath and earlyReading are comprised of 3-4 numeracy or literacy subtests administered individually to Pre-K and K students.
+FAST earlyMath and earlyReading are comprised of 3-4 numeracy or literacy subtests administered individually to Pre-K, K and grade 1 students.